netmons/netmons.github.io/README.md

 # NetMons

-*A Pokemon-Tamagotchi-Digimon-like at best, a digital goldfish at worst.*
+*A Pokemon-Digimon-Tamagotchi-like at best, a digital goldfish at worst.*

 ## Backlog